 This is why some chocolate makers prefer to use the term “unroasted” instead of “raw”.
 It’s a more accurate way of describing the fermentation process since the cacao naturally heats to lower temperatures but not quite raw by definition of below 47°C. So, if you see a bar labelled as “unroasted,” you can bet the chocolate maker is trying to keep as much of the original raw cacao’s goodness intact without compromising too much on taste.

-Speaking of taste, let’s talk about flavor.
-Raw cacao has an intense, somewhat bitter, and earthy flavor that can take some getting used to.
+Speaking of taste, let’s talk about flavour.
+Raw cacao has an intense, somewhat bitter, and earthy flavour that can take some getting used to.
 It’s not the same sweet taste that you get from a typical chocolate bar because of its sugar levels.

 For this reason, raw cacao or raw chocolate tends to be used in health-focused recipes like smoothies, energy balls, or raw desserts, where it can shine without the need for much sweetening.

-Roasted cacao (a.k.a. chocolate as we know it), on the other hand, has a much more developed flavor.
-The roasting process develops that rich, deep chocolate flavor we all crave, but it can also strip away some of the natural nutrients found in raw cacao.
+Roasted cacao (a.k.a. chocolate as we know it), on the other hand, has a much more developed flavour.
+The roasting process develops that rich, deep chocolate flavour we all crave, but it can also strip away some of the natural nutrients found in raw cacao.

 So, Which One’s Better?

-But if flavor is king for you, and you’re looking for that deep, rich chocolate experience, roasted chocolate will probably be more your jam.
+But if flavour is king for you, and you’re looking for that deep, rich chocolate experience, roasted chocolate will probably be more your jam.
+Our Cocoa Drops, for example, are made with 70% cocoa and melt beautifully into bakes or hot drinks.
 After all, there’s a reason why roasted chocolate has been the gold standard for centuries—it just tastes good.

 In the end, both raw cacao and traditional chocolate have their place in the world.
 One offers a nutritional punch, while the other provides that comforting indulgence we all crave.
 So why not enjoy the best of both worlds?
-Toss some raw cacao powder in your morning smoothie, and save a square of dark raw chocolate cacao for dessert.
+Toss some cocoa powder or nibs into your morning smoothie, and save a few cocoa drops for dessert.
+That’s balance, The Cocoa Circle way.